rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 ```
 ![node-app-started](../images/exercise2/node-app-started.png)

-2. Check things are responding correctly by running and checking the response.
-It contains some seeded data (stored in `server/config/seed.js`)
+2. Check things are up and running by testing the API with a `curl`.
+The API should return some seeded data (stored in `server/config/seed.js`)
 ```bash
 $ curl localhost:9000/api/todos
 ```